laredo77/Anomaly-Detection-WebApp/README.md

 Run the program and use your favorite browser.
 Connect to the URL: http://localhost:8080/ Using the dedicated button, upload the csv file with the fligth data to the server to have the algorithm learn the normal state.
 Using the dedicated button, upload the csv file with the fligth data to the server that may contain anomalies in order to be investigated by the algorithm.
+Press Submit.
 Choose an algorithm to detect anomalies from the following:
 >* Linear Regression-Based Investigation Algorithm: This algorithm studies the data of a normal flight and reports correlating features.
 For each pair of correlated features, the algorithm creates a linear equation using a linear regression method which is calculated by all the points that make up the features.
 The algorithm calculates the distance of the furthest point from the regression line and defines this distance as a threshold distance.
 Then, the algorithm checks each pair of features in the investegated flight data for all the points that were created by the correlated features.
 If there is a point where the distance from the regression line is greater than the threshold distance, the algorithm reports this point as an anomaly.